Different Mattress Types Guide

 The mattress cover can feature various materials, such as Tencel or Glaciotex, designed to keep you cool and comfortable.
 The top layer of a mattress may also feature a pillow top designed to cradle your body without compromising on support.

 Underneath the cover layer are the comfort layers.
 Most hybrid mattresses have at least two comfort layers.
-Common materials used include memory foam, latex, and gel-infused foam.
+Common materials include memory foam, latex, and gel-infused foam.
 The comfort layers are designed to contour the body and relieve pressure, making for a soft surface to sleep on.

 The transition layer is between the comfort layers and the support system.
 It’s designed to provide support and stability.